Concord Preparatory School

 Academics at Concord

 Every course at Concord is part of a deliberate sequence.
-Families can review the current course map alongside the full 2025-2026 catalog to see how core classes, Pre-AP recommendations, and AP options connect across high school.
+Families can review the course map and descriptions to see how core classes, Pre-AP recommendations, and Advanced Placement (AP) options connect across high school.

 Placement